 - 1. Follow the procedure in Before working inside your computer.

 - 2. Remove the base cover.

 - 3. Remove the battery.

 - 4. Remove the rear cover.

 - 5. Remove the solid-state drive 1.

 - 6. Remove the solid-state drive 2.

 - 7. Remove the wireless card.

 - 8. Remove the memory module.

-- 9. Remove the right fan.

-- 10. Remove the left fan.

-- 11. Remove the system board.
+- 9. Follow the procedure from step 1 to step 17 in Removing the system board.

-- i NOTE: System board can be removed with the heat sink, I/O board and USB board attached.
+- i NOTE: System board can be removed with the heat sink and USB board attached.

-The following image indicates the location of the I/O board and provides a visual representation of the removal procedure.
+The following image indicates the location of the USB board and provides a visual representation of the removal procedure.

 - 1. Turn the system board over. - 2.
-Remove the two screws (M2x4) that secure the USB board to the system board. - 3.
-Remove the USB board from the system board.
+Open the latch and disconnect the USB-board cable from the system board. - 3.
+Remove the two screws (M2x4) that secure the USB board to the palm-rest and keyboard assembly. - 4.
+Remove the USB board from the palm-rest and keyboard assembly.